paul88vera/taskinator/README.md

 # taskinator

 ## Purpose
-The taskinator was built to
+The taskinator was built to practice data persistance and browser caching.

 ## Built With
 * HTML